-1. Measure – The hotel’s utilities including waste, water and energy.
+1. Measure - quantify our usage of utilities including waste, water and energy

-3. Implementation - Whereby the Green Action Plan devised by the green team is put into effect.
+3. Implement – ensure the Green Action Plan, devised by the green team, is employed successfully

-4. Monitoring & Reporting - After reducing the hotel’s carbon emissions, the business is committed to monitoring this on a monthly basis.
+4. Monitor & Report - after reducing the hotel’s carbon emissions, we are committed to monitoring our progress on a monthly basis.

 We are now an approved Green Business!

-However, our Green Journey is not over yet...we now have a green team that meets regularly to consistently conceive of different ways we can take our journey further.
+However, our journey is not over yet...our Green Team meets regularly to discuss ways we can take our commitment to sustainability further.
 Our mission statement is as follows:

-We actively aim to reduce our waste including; landfill and food waste and to consistently better our achievements year on year.
+We aim to reduce waste, especially in the areas of landfill and food waste, and we intend to improve on our achievements every year.

-Energy reduction and savings through the efficient monitoring of our lighting, equipment and heating system is forefront in the business priorities.
+Energy reduction and savings through efficient monitoring of lighting, equipment and heating systems is a priority.

-Water conservation is a vital part of our daily operations and through the successful observation of staff and customer behavior; we have been able to implement processes which ensure our water consumption is reduced.
+Water conservation is a vital part of our sustainability efforts and through the successful observation of staff and customer behaviour, it has been possible to implement processes that reduce our water consumption.